Need an EPC in Broughton?

 • Is It Possible To Let A Property Without An EPC?

 The EPC rates a property from A 100 (the best) to G 0 ( the least efficient).
 An average UK property is a D60.
 Rental properties must be at least an E rating.
 If it is not an E then the landlord would have to carry out some of the recommendations on the EPC to improve the rating.
-If an E rating can not be reached, then an exemption can be applied for by visiting the Government website and applying for an exemption on the PRS register.
+If an E rating can not be achieved, then an exemption can be applied for by visiting the Government website and applying for an exemption on the PRS register.

-What Is The Minimum EPC rating to Let A Property?
+What Is The Minimum EPC Rating To Let A Property?

 What Is The Fine For Not Having An EPC?